 Notice that the expanded control panel's first row forms a complete English sentence, describing exactly what sites to find and in what order to show them: Find Best Cellular sites with clear Line-of-Sight from May 2018 ranked by Pathloss.

-Automated topographic analysis relies on over 1,000,000 megabytes of elevation data hosted locally on our servers.
+Automated terrain analysis relies on many gigabytes of elevation data hosted locally on our servers.
 It is sourced from Natural Resources Canada, Geoscience Australia, and NASA's Shuttle Radar Topography Mission, a joint project of NASA, the German and Italian space agencies, and the National Geospatial-Intelligence Agency.
-This mission flew aboard the Space Shuttle Endeavour in February 2000, mapping Earth's topography between 56° S and 60° N. During the 11-day mission, the crew (at right) used an imaging radar to map the surface of Earth numerous times from different perspectives.
-The combination of these radar data were processed at JPL to produce a global topographic map created by bouncing radar signals off Earth's surface and back to the shuttle.
+This mission flew aboard the Space Shuttle Endeavour in February 2000, mapping Earth's terrain between 56° S and 60.25° N. During the 11-day mission, the crew (at right) used an imaging radar to map the surface of Earth numerous times from different perspectives.
+The combination of these radar data were processed at JPL to produce a global terrain map created by bouncing radar signals off Earth's surface and back to the shuttle.

-This radar did not penetrate dense vegetation, so the green topographic profile (shown below) follows the tops of dense vegetation and similar ground clutter.
+SRTM radar did not penetrate far into dense vegetation, so the green terrain profile (illustrated below) follows near the tops of dense vegetation and ground clutter of similar composition.
 Our analysis also uses alternate ground-based elevation data to anchor cellular structures firmly on the ground, and to calculate antenna heights.

 Another enhancement shows lakes and other water bodies that lie between the bullseye (at left) and the site (at right):

-If you have any questions about Automated Topographic Analysis, please let us know.
+If you have any questions about Automated Terrain Analysis, please let us know.